๐Ÿ… IoP: Internet of Tweeting Plants

 Overview

-IoP is an Internet of Things project and interactive experience that enables plants to tweet their needs on Twitter and to build relationships with their caregivers.
-My teammates and I developed this project in Makeathon, which is an annual event at NC State University.
+IoP is an Internet of Things project that enables plants to tweet their own care needs on Twitter, building an interactive relationship between plants and their caregivers.
+My teammates and I built it for Makeathon, an annual hackathon at NC State University.

 Ideas